ishitsuka-hikaru/video-classification-simulator/README.md

     3  PATH_MOGEN=<mogen repository>
     4  ...

-Download pre-train model from [here][makehuman-100k-31] (only AIST internal).
+Download pre-train model from [here][makehuman-100k-31] (AIST internal).
 This model is trained on Kinetics-700, and fine-tuned by MakeHuman-100k dataset.

-Make directory and move to the model:
+Make new directory and move to the model:

     $ mkdir -p data/models && mv <MakeHuman-100k-31.pth> data/models